 Supplementary Information

 As a background to the above comment, we analyzed data from a survey of 2,251 individuals in France, Germany, and Spain on the support of European Emissions Trading (here called “European Climate Scheme”) under different forms of revenue recycling.
-This dataset originates from a larger survey on international attitudes towards global policies (Fabre, Douenne & Mattauch, 2023), conducted between February and March 2023 and implemented by the survey company respondi.
+This dataset originates from a larger survey on international attitudes towards global policies (Fabre, Douenne & Mattauch, 2023), conducted between February and March 2023 and implemented by the survey company Respondi.
 The survey was designed to ensure representativeness along key dimensions such as gender, income, age, highest diploma, and degree of urbanization (see Table S.1).

 Survey Structure & Methods